Waras District

 Waras (Dari/ورس) is a mountainous district in the southern part of Bamyan province, Afghanistan.
-Its population is 76,398 people (2011), whose population is entirely Hazara.
-The main village is Waras (other forms of the name: Sewake Dahanwaras, Dahanwars, Sēwake Dahanwaras, Dahan Varas, Dahan Waras, Dahanwars).
+Its population is 76,398 people (2011), whose population is entirely Hazara And Sadat / Sayed The main village is Waras (other forms of the name: Sewake Dahanwaras, Dahanwars, Sēwake Dahanwaras, Dahan Varas, Dahan Waras, Dahanwars).
 It is situated at 3001 m.

 Climate

 Waras has a subarctic climate (Köppen: Dsc) with mild, dry summers and cold, snowy winters.